mzhou356/embedding_model_assessment/README.md

-# embedding_model_assessment
+# Embedding Model Assessment
-hugging face embedding model assessment for various purposes
+This repo is used to conduct hugging face embedding model assessment for various purposes